 What is your withdrawal policy?

-We ask that you please provide a minimum of one week notice when withdrawing from a class.
+To withdraw from a class, a written email must be sent to firstname.lastname@example.org at least one week before you intend to discontinue the class.
 All withdrawals must be done before the 1st of the upcoming month to avoid being charged tuition for that month.

 What is your make-up policy?

-You may make up for a class in the month that it is missed at either our San Ramon or Blackhawk location.
-The class must be the same level or lower than your current class level.
+You may make-up for a class in the month that the absence occurred.
+The class must be of the same level or lower than your current class level.
 We do not offer refunds for missed classes.
-If for some reason you will miss multiple classes in a month due to personal circumstances, know that credit for tuition is given for absences from class due to vacation, illness or any other reason in the form of a make up class only during the same month as the absence.
-Make up classes must be scheduled online in advance in a class that is not currently full.
+If, for some reason, you will miss multiple classes in a month due to personal circumstances, know that credit for tuition is given for absences from class due to vacation, illness or any other reason in the form of a make-up class only during the same month as the absence.
+We cannot offer only make-up class without sign up.
+Make-up classes must be scheduled online through Studio Director in advance in a class that is not currently full.

 Is there an on-time arrival/departure policy?

-Students should arrive at least 10 minutes prior to the beginning of their class in order to change into their dance shoes, go to the bathroom, and/or stretch.
-Students who are left unattended during class must have a parent/chaperone arrive five minutes prior to the end of class to pick them up.
-We will charge a late pick up fee of $1 per minute starting at five minutes.
+Students must arrive at least 10 minutes before the beginning of their class to change into their dance shoes, use the bathroom, and/or stretch.
+Students who are left unattended during class must have a parent/chaperone arrive five minutes before the end of class to pick them up.
+We will charge a late pick-up fee of $1 per minute starting at 5 minutes past the end of their class.
 Children who are not attending class cannot be left unattended in the studio.
-Pre-Ballet students may not be dropped off and left alone, so a parent/guardian must remain in the studio for the duration of class.
+Pre-Ballet and Level 1 students may not be dropped off or left alone, a parent/guardian must remain in the studio for the duration of the class.

 I would like to participate in a performance.
 What do I need to do?